 Question: What IT support is available for the new system?

-Answer: NWSSP will be holding drop-in sessions in collaboration with Optometry Wales on
+Answer: NWSSP will be holding drop-in sessions in collaboration with Optometry Wales .
+Dates and links to these sessions will follow the launch.

-25th June at 12.00 (add links)

-27th June at 12.00 (add links)

 To support the move to the new solution, e-learning has been developed to explain how to navigate around the system.

 The table below provides the link to the e-learning.
 Your e-learning & solution username & password details will be emailed to you separately as mentioned above.